tuva-health/docs/docs/use-cases/ed-visits.md

 ## ED Classification
 The Tuva Project utilizes the NYU algorithm to classify ED visits, helping to identify care patterns that are not being met by primary care providers.

+Of the different classifications in the NYU algorithm, the categories usually classified as "potentially preventable" are:

+- Emergent, Primary Care Treatable
+- Non-Emergent
+- Emergent, ED Care Needed, Preventable/Avoidable

 <details>
   <summary>ED Classification</summary>